Prathmesh-Dhatrak/netflix-clone/README.md

 # Netflix-Clone

 ### What is Netflix-Clone?
-It is a Web Appliction which works like Netflix Website.
+It is a Web Application which works like Netflix Website.

 ### UI Screenshots